-These large engraved bowls are so versatile - they're great for storing items, or for jazzing up a boring old plant pot.
+These large engraved Gourd Bowls are so versatile - they are great for storing items, or for jazzing up a boring old plant pot.

-I picked out this one for its beautiful earthy red colouring and striking pattern.
+I chose this bowl for its beautiful earthy red colouring and striking patterns.
 I love it in my kitchen for storing eggs but I can see it equally well in any room.
 Bathroom possibly for all those niggly bits and bobs?
 Or even simply as a centrepiece in the living room or dining table?

 Gourds are grown in Northern and Eastern Kenya and are traditionally used to store and carry water and food.
 The gourds are collected and dried in villages before being transported to Nairobi where they are hollowed out, painted and carved by hand.

 These engraved bowls are not only beautiful and functional, they support traditional skills and provide an income upcountry in the villages as well as in Nairobi where each workshop employs five people.

 Gourd is such a great material we have purchased a few lovely products made of it.
 If you like this bowl you may like these gourd earrings.

 Made in Kenya

 Siesta Crafts was started in 1983 by Chris and Les Harper with a market stall selling handicrafts that were brought back from their travels from Mexico and Guatemala (hence the name!).